National Schism: The clash and schism of Greece

 Venizelos's resignation caused political dissension in Greece.
 A political battle between the conservatives and Venizelos' supporters forced a general election in June 1915.
-These elections were won by Venizelos' Liberal Party and he resumed his post as Prime Minister, however Constantine delayed to ratify the appointment of the new government until August due to health reasons (he barely escaped death).
+These elections were won by Venizelos' Liberal Party and he resumed his post as prime minister, however Constantine delayed to ratify the appointment of the new government until August for health reasons (he barely escaped death).
 He had been ill with pleurisy since the Balkan wars and his health would never be the same.

-In the 1915 election, the royalist parties did best in "Old Greece" while the liberals did best in "New Greece".
+In the 1915 election, the royalist parties did best in the pre-1912 "Old Greece" while the liberals did best in "New Greece".
 The newly returned prime minister forced the king to promise him that Greece would honor its alliance with Serbia if Bulgaria attacked, a promise the king had no intention of keeping.
-Venizelos stated that his win was the proof that the Greek people agreed with his pro-Entente policy.
+Venizelos stated that his win proved that the Greek people agreed with his pro-Entente policy.

 By the fall of 1915, a propaganda war was being conducted in the Greek newspapers between Zaharoff, who used his vast wealth to start buying up newspapers to campaign for Venizelos vs. Baron von Schneck, the press attache at the German legation who purchased newspapers to campaign for the king.
 At the time, Schneck was described by one British journalist as "a great and mysterious power for evil who was leading the Greek nation astray and seducing it from the right path-from Venizelos and from the Entente".
 The head of Allied propaganda in Greece, a French naval officer, Captain de Roquefeil, was inept, leading Zaharoff to intervene as he argued that as a Greek he knew Greek mentalities far better than any Frenchman could.
 Antiwar and pro-German propaganda were made by newspapers Embros of Kalapothakis, Script and later Kathimerini and pro-Allied by Ethnos, Eleftheros Typos, Estia and Makedonia among others.
-Many documents and papers were falsified also during this period and the propaganda war reached its peak.
+Many documents and papers were also falsified during this period, and the propaganda war reached its peak.

 By this point, Constantine had secretly promised both the German and Bulgarian ministers that Greece would not go to war against them.
 Germany had also promised to Constantine secretly that if Greece remained neutral, she would have Northern Epirus and Dodecanese after the war, such as the protection of the Greek population in Turkey.

 In fall of 1915, Ferdinand after receiving promises from German and Austrian diplomats that he could have the parts of Serbia he coveted, decided to enter the war.
 Bulgaria declared war on Serbia, which posed an immediate threat to the newly gained province of Macedonia, including the strategically important port of Thessaloniki.
 On 22 September, Bulgaria mobilized and began to mass troops on the border with Serbia.
 Since under the Serbian-Greek alliance committed each other to the defense of the other if attacked, Greece appeared to be on the brink of war.